 After-Call Work refers to the tasks agents must complete immediately after a customer interaction before handling the next call.
 These tasks often include:

-The percentage of agents leaving the organization within a given period.
+Agent attrition rate is the percentage of agents leaving the organization within a given period.
 Contact centers typically experience high turnover rates (30-40%), leading to increased hiring and training costs.
+Organizations that use conversation intelligence can often flag attrition indicators and address them with tailored coaching and reengagement initiatives.

-Measures the percentage of an agent’s working hours spent on productive tasks, such as answering calls and resolving issues.
+This call center metric gauges the percentage of an agent’s working hours spent on productive tasks, such as answering calls and resolving issues.
+Real-time agent guidance can help organizations struggling with efficient agent utilization.

 Analyzes fluctuations in inbound call volume, helping organizations optimize staffing levels and self-service automation.

 One leading U.S. health insurer, handling 1 million+ calls annually, faced high AHT, excessive after-call work, and inefficiencies in agent workflows.
-By deploying U-Assist, they achieved:
+By deploying Uniphore’s Real-Time Guidance Agent, they achieved:

 80%